Pancha-siddhantika: Date

 The text refers to the Shaka year 427, which corresponds to 505 CE.
 Indian writers on astrology and astronomy generally chose an epoch year close to the date of composition of their texts, in order to facilitate correct astronomical calculations.
 Thus, 505 CE was most probably the year in which Varāhamihira composed Pancha-Siddhantaka or began planning it.
 The writings of both Varāhamihira and his commentator Utpala suggest that the text was Varāhamihira's first work.

 However, some scholars believe that 505 CE was the year of Varāhamihira's birth or of another important event in his life.
 This is because according to Amaraja, the author of a commentary on Brahmagupta's Khanda-khadyaka, Varāhamihira died in 587 CE (Shaka year 509).
 If Varāhamihira wrote Pancha-siddhantika in 505 CE even at the young age of 25, he must have been over 105 years old at the time of his death, which seems exceptionally high to these scholars.
-Consequently, these scholars consider date Varāhamihira's lifespan to 505-587 CE.
+Consequently, these scholars date Varāhamihira's lifespan to 505-587 CE.
 Other scholars doubt the accuracy of Amaraja's statement, since he lived a thousand years after Varāhamihira.

 Contents

-The text discusses five contemporary astronomical schools and their tretaises, listed in order of importance, the last two regarded as inferior:
+The text discusses five contemporary astronomical schools and their treatises, listed in order of importance, the last two regarded as inferior: